eBay/ebayui-core/README.md

 npm add @ebay/ebayui-core
 ```

+## Upgrading to the latest versions
+See the [upgrade guide](https://github.com/eBay/ebayui-core/tree/master/UPGRADE.md) for more information

 ### Custom Tags

 Once the package dependency is added, the eBay [customs tags](https://markojs.com/docs/custom-tags/) are now available for use in your Marko templates.
 For example, to use an `ebay-menu` component: